The structure of each day in the bookshop has become quite nice.

 Each morning seems to be about Henry James.

-At closing time, I am anxious to get home to keep going with Henry James.
+At closing time, I am anxious to get home and keep going with Henry James.
 I am slow.
 Leon told me that I am slow with books, it is true.
-But I am justified – The Spoils of Poynton by Henry James is a thicket of alarm bells.
+But I am justified – The Spoils of Poynton is a thicket.
 I have to go slowly.

 ‘Where’s that book The Cross Sections of the Man of War?
 Is it still here?
 Last week it was.’

 ‘Nanna is getting us books and we can pick our own.
-This one is about the war but it is book 2 so do you have books 1 and 3.
+This one is about the war, but it’s book two, so do you have books one and three?
 I’m getting it anyway.’

-In any spare minute I have another turn with Henry James.
+In my spare minute I have another go Henry James.
 Not many people have ever asked for his books.
-I shall ask myself for them for now on.

 I am lucky to receive a consistent commentary on the weather.
-The weather is a topic with a satisfying variety of expressions available to share it around.
+This is a topic with a satisfying variety of expressions available to share it.

 ‘How’s this heat?
 Keeping you busy?’